emberjs/rfcs/text/0630-new-browser-support-policy.md

     2. Mozilla Firefox

-        - The current and previous rapid releases and the latest [ESR](https://support.mozilla.org/en-US/kb/choosing-firefox-update-channel) are supported
+        - The current and previous rapid releases and any [ESR](https://support.mozilla.org/en-US/kb/choosing-firefox-update-channel) versions currently supported by Mozilla are supported

     3. MS Edge